stencila/stencila/assistants/builtin/insert-code-chunk.md

 {{ chunk.code }}
 ```
 {% endfor %}
-{% else %}
+{% endif %}

-# Example
+# Examples

-Here is an example of a user instruction and a response.
+Here are examples of user instructions and a appropriate assistants responses.

 User: